ropensci/rentrez/README.md

 write(trnL, "Test/trnL.fasta")
 ```

-Once you've got the sequences you can do what you want with them, but I wanted a phylogeny so let's do.
-To get a nice tree with legible tip labels I'm gong to use `stringr` to extract just the species names and `ape` to built and root and neighbor joining tree:
+Once you've got the sequences you can do what you want with them, but I wanted a phylogeny and we can do that entirly within R. To get a nice tree with legible tip labels I'm gong to use `stringr` to extract just the species names and `ape` to built and root and neighbor joining tree:

 ``` r
 library(ape)